gabriel-dehan/dyson-sphere-blueprints/README.md

 ## Changelog

+### v.1.0.12
+- Fix the multiple rendering of the blueprints data on a blueprints page, which was causing slow downs for big blueprints.
 ### v.1.0.11
 - Multiple CSS improvements, especially in the overall coherence of button styles and hovers
 - Image optimization